New Zealand Wedding Creative Photographer of the Year 2017

 Entering the awards allows me to explore different ideas while focusing on growth and development as an artist.
 Photography is continually evolving and I am excited to be part of what is a very challenging and interesting industry.
 I was really delighted to be named finalist for both the Creative and Classic categories, and super stoked to have won Creative

-Here are the 3 highest scoring images which won me the category:
+Here are the 3 highest scoring images which won me the category, and a little story on each:

-The image above is a scene created for a first look, which is becoming very popular nowadays (when the bride and groom see each other before the ceremony).
-I really enjoy the feeling of anticipation and excitement you get when you look at this image, knowing that both bride and groom are about to experience so much joy when they see each other.
+The image above is a scene of a first look, which is becoming very popular nowadays (when the bride and groom see each other for the first time before the ceremony).
+I really enjoy the feeling of anticipation and excitement you get when you look at this image, knowing that both bride and groom are experiencing all sorts of feelings in this moment.
 The location for this scene is a staircase at Hotel DeBrett in Auckland

 The next 4 entries below were entered into the Wedding Classic Category, which I was also named a finalist for: